bartoszlenar/Validot/docs/DOCUMENTATION.md

     - any of the [scope commands](#scope-commands).
     - any of the [parameter commands](#parameter-commands).
 - `RuleTemplate` is a special version of [Rule](#rule).
-  - All of the details described in the [Rule](#rule) section apply also to `RuleTemplate`.
+  - All of the details described in the [Rule](#rule) section also apply to `RuleTemplate`.
 - The purpose of `RuleTemplate` is to deliver a convenient foundation for predefined, reusable rules.
   - All [built-in rules](#rules) use `RuleTemplate` under the hood.
-There are no exceptions, hacks or special cases.
+There are no exceptions, hacks, or special cases.
   - So if you decide to write your own [custom rules](#custom-rules), you're using the exact same api that the Validot uses.
 - Technically, there is nothing wrong in placing `RuleTemplate` in the specification directly, but it's not considered as a good practice.
   - You should rather limit the usage of `RuleTemplate` to its purpose; [custom rules](#custom-rules).
 - `RuleTemplate` accepts three parameters:
     - `Predicate<T>` - predicate that tells if the value is valid or not (exactly the same meaning as in [Rule](#rule)).
     - `message` - error message content.
 Required.
-    - `args` - collection of [arguments](#message-arguments) that can be used in the message content.
+    - `args` - a collection of [arguments](#message-arguments) that can be used in the message content.
 Optional.
 - `message` sets the single [error message](#message) that will be in the [error output](#error-output) if the predicate returns `false`.
-  - So the result is exactly the same as when using `Rule` followed by `WithMessage`.
+  - So the result is the same as when using `Rule` followed by `WithMessage`.
 Below example presents that:

 ``` csharp
 Predicate<int> isAgeValid = age => (age >= 0) && (age < 18);